siriluo/siriluo.github.io/_pages/about.md

 permalink: /about/
 ---

-# About Me

 Welcome to my homepage!
 I am a Research Scientist at the University of Illinois Urbana-Champaign (UIUC).
-Prior to joining Illinois, I earned my Ph.D. in Aerospace and Mechanical Engineering from the University of Notre Dame, where I was advised by Prof. Tengfei Luo.
+Prior to joining Illinois, I earned my Ph.D. in Aerospace and Mechanical Engineering from the University of Notre Dame, where I was advised by Prof. Tengfei Luo ([link](https://engineering.nd.edu/faculty/tengfei-luo/)).

 My research focuses on high-performance computing (HPC) and artificial intelligence, with an emphasis on their applications in scientific research.
 I am particularly interested in advancing computational methods for healthcare, geoscience, and engineering simulation.